Ye returns to Instagram: ‘I lost $2 billion in one day’ - NewsBreak

 “You guys have toyed with me and tried to blackball anyone whoever opposes your agenda,” he posted.

 This caused him to be locked out of Twitter, which is still active, but he hasn’t tweeted anything since Oct.
-8.Kanye West’s Twitter, Instagram locked over offensive posts
+8.Alabama health officials say RSV surging earlier than expected

 Ye has also suggested that slavery was a choice and called the COVID-19 vaccine the “mark of the beast.”
 Earlier this month, he was criticized for wearing a “White Lives Matter” T-shirt to the showing of his latest collection at Paris Fashion Week.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.